sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ### Quickly see the status on your repository and sync permissions
 With Sourcegraph 4.0, we have introduced more than X quality of life improvements to help admins understand the current state of repository and permissions syncing.
-This helps to ensure users have the appropriate access to repositories so they can understand, fix, and automate the codebase, while admins can XYZ.
+This helps to ensure users have the appropriate to repositories so they can understand, fix, and automate the codebase, while admins can XYZ.

 Media: provide a screenshot, gif, or video to help support the copy[Admin]